List of Ice Age characters: Pudgy Beaver Mom

 The unnamed Pudgy Beaver Mom is the mother of a young beaver.
 She was among the village of animals that reacted to Ellie's false alarm of her pregnancy.
 When Sid commented on the beaver mom's pregnancy, the beaver mom angrily tells Sid that she is not pregnant and snapped a stick to hit Sid with it.
 When the beaver mom's young child ventured into the playground that Manny had built, she called out Sid over the fact that the three Tyrannosaurus children were picking on her child.
 Sid tells her that he's a single parent.

-Egbert, Yoko, and Shelly
+Egbert, Yoko and Shelly

-These baby dinosaurs are three baby Tyrannosaurus from Ice Age: Dawn of the Dinosaurs, consisting of two males (Egbert and Yoko), and one female (Shelly).
+These baby dinosaurs are three baby Tyrannosaurus from Ice Age: Dawn of the Dinosaurs, consisting of two males (Egbert and Yoko) and one female (Shelly).
 Sid took them away from their mother, but she came searching for them and took Sid away with them, then she later became friends with Sid at the end of the movie.
-They are very friendly dinosaurs, but due to being carnivores, they go too far in playing with other animals which eventually winds up with one of them eating a couple of the kids.
+They are very friendly dinosaurs, but due to being carnivores, they go too far in playing with other animals and showcase their inborn predatory instincts which eventually winds up with one of them eating a couple of the kids.
 Despite knowing that Sid isn't their real father, they still loved and care for him to a point of protecting him from their angry mother.
 They are later returned to their mother at the end of the film.